VoluntasTua/scripture-study-guide/GLOSSARY.md

 ## Ayah

 Ayah \(ayat, _pl_.\) translates as "verse".
 It literally means "sign".
-Each sura consists of anywhere from 3 to 286 ayat.
+A sura consists of anywhere from 3 to 286 ayat.

 ## Hijra